Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: LONG-TIME BEHAVIOR

 \subsection{Fixed Points and the Benefit of Small Initialization}

 We analyze the solution obtained by the gradient flow \eqref{eq:df_dln} through a fixed point analysis of the DMFT equation \eqref{eq:dmft_dln}.
 In the following result, we show that the solution can be characterized as a minimizer of a certain estimation problem.
-Note that our result is stated as a \emph{result} and not as a \emph{theorem}, due to the non-rigorous nature of the DMFT equation \eqref{eq:dmft_dln}.
+Note that our result is stated as a \emph{result} and not as a \emph{theorem}, due to the non-rigorous derivation of the DMFT equation \eqref{eq:dmft_dln} and derivation of the fixed point.

 \begin{result}[Fixed point of gradient flow] Let $\bw(\infty) \in \reals^d$ be the fixed point of the gradient flow.
 Let $\hat\bw \in \reals^d$ be the solution of a minimization problem as follows. \begin{description} \item[Case (i): $\lambda > 0$.] $\ell_1$-regularized linear regression: